Skip to content

 Detailing

-Detail describes how clearly and distinctly the finest sounds in a mix are heard: reverb, overtones, quiet instruments, texture, and subtle percussive sounds (such as light hi-hat taps).
+Detail retrieval – this describes how clearly and distinctly you can hear the tiniest sounds in a mix, like reverb, overtones, quiet instruments, texture, and subtle percussion sounds (such as light hi-hat taps).

 .